 - The Community Safety Background

 - Tools and Powers to Resolve Antisocial Behaviour

 - Community Confidence and Antisocial Behaviour

 Course Learning hours

-This qualification takes 80 hours to complete, it is divided into 4 modules which are delivered over 2 days.
+This qualification takes 80 hours to complete, it is divided into 4 modules which are delivered over 4 online sessions.